JeanBaptisteRamette/JeanBaptisteRamette.github.io/_posts/2023-06-30-Detect-and-bypass-API-Hashing.md

 ![Post check](/assets/blog-post-apihashing/main2.png)

-If they all do not return 0, it will call the values returned by the function (`rbx`, `rdi`, `rsi`), then exits.
+If none of them return 0, it will call the values returned by the function (`rbx`, `rdi`, `rsi`), then exits.
 The disassembly can be translated to the pseudocode:

 ```c
 main()